Infant Safe Haven Laws - South Dakota

 Citation: Ann.
 Laws §§ 25-5A-29; 25-5A-33; 25-5A-35; 25-5A-36

-- All of that parent's rights with respect to the child are terminated.
+• The parent's rights with respect to the newborn are terminated.

-If one parent of a child relinquishes custody of the child to an emergency medical services provider or a licensed child-placing agency, the other parent may file an action for custody of the child.
-The nonrelinquishing parent shall file such an action within 30 days after the provider or agency accepts custody of the child from the relinquishing parent.
-In such an action, the nonrelinquishing parent shall prove the following by a preponderance of the evidence:
+If one parent surrenders the newborn to an emergency medical services provider or a licensed child-placing agency, the nonsurrendering parent may file an action for custody of the newborn.
+The nonsurrendering parent shall file such an action within 30 days after the provider or agency accepts physical custody of the child from the surrendering parent.
+In the action, the nonsurrendering parent must prove the following by a preponderance of the evidence:

-- He or she did not consent to relinquishment of the child's custody to the provider or agency.
+• He or she did not consent to the surrender of the newborn to the provider or agency.